Tarasqua/Alien_Invasion/README.md

 ####Appearance:
 You can also change the environment, the aliens or ship appearance, however, the game may not look as attractive as it was before.
 So, if you change, **don't change the names!**
+####Highscore
+Your record is stored in the `highscore.txt` file.
+If you want, you can change it and put at least a million :)
 ###That's all.
 Enjoy!